Dark Mode Light Mode

 We went all the way up to the 11th floor which had a nice view over the beautiful skyline of Shanghai.
 I was with my Chinese friend Dexter and the level 3 boss (which I’ll explain later!).
 We walked into the room and there was the big boss, a.k.a. the level 2 boss.

-He was sitting there in a bright green Balenciaga trainings outfit, with a huge golden necklace.
+He was sitting there in a bright green Balenciaga outfit, with a huge golden necklace.
 I felt like I walked into the scene of a mafia movie!
 He motioned me to sit down and gave me a bottle of water.

-Then the level 3 boss started to talk about how I’m part of the family now, that I’m good friends with his friend and that I’m a famous DJ from The Netherlands.
+Then the level 3 boss started to talk about how I’m part of the family now, that I’m good friends with his friend, and that I’m a famous DJ from the Netherlands.
 The big boss was nodding and listening.
 Then he said he wanted to go to Amsterdam one day and asked me if I could arrange to go to some festivals.
 Of course, no problem!
 I replied.
 He told me about the company, the territory they own, and how many clubs they have.
 More than 500 clubs and KTV’s in Asia…

-After around 15 minutes the introduction was done and (apparently) I did a good job.
+After around 15 minutes, the introduction was done and (apparently) I did a good job.

 So yay I had a new job!
 My tasks or role in the company?
 I had absolutely no idea.

-Yay I got hired!
-And fired and hired again…
+Yay, I got hired!
+And fired again…

 The most interesting job was working at Club Master.
 I met someone in Beijing (who became a really good friend) who invited me to come to Shanghai because he might had a job for me.